Pecners/make_that_chart/README.md

 # About

-This repo houses the code from my series of YouTube videos where I walk through how to recreate NY Times charts in R.
+This repo houses the code from my series of YouTube videos where I walk through how to recreate NY Times charts in R. Find a playlist with all the videos [here](https://www.youtube.com/playlist?list=PL13MEsHNi98LPKpbNepEZ9wIHW08pWi2v).

 ## [Heating Unit Sales](./nyt_heating_unit_sales/)